-In addition to the M.Eng. program, the Mechanical Engineering Department offers a Master of Science degree (M.S.M.E.) in Mechanical Engineering and a Doctor of Philosophy degree (Ph.D.) in Mechanical Engineering through the Graduate School.
-The Master of Science program may be more appropriate than the Master of Engineering degree for students not holding a mechanical engineering baccalaureate degree from the University of Louisville.
+In addition to the M.Eng. program, the Mechanical Engineering Department offers a Master of Science degree (M.Sc.) in Mechanical Engineering and a Doctor of Philosophy degree (Ph.D.) in Mechanical Engineering through the Graduate School.
+The M.Sc. program is appropriate for students not holding a mechanical engineering baccalaureate degree from the University of Louisville.
 The Ph.D. program provides an opportunity for students to complete advanced coursework and conduct independent research in one of a number of specialization areas.
-If interested in these programs, consult the Graduate School catalog for degree requirements and contact information.
+If interested in one of these programs, consult the Graduate School catalog for degree requirements and contact information.

 Glen Prater, Jr., Ph.D.
-Ohio State University Professor Room 200, Sackett Hall
+Ohio State University Professor